 This show has been created by Playmodes, an audiovisual research studio set up in 2008 by engineer Eloi Maduell and musician Santi Vilanova, who composed the music for the show.
 Some of its most important projects, in Spain and abroad, include the projection mapping of Romanesque paintings from the church of Sant Climent at Taüll.

 More than 125 years after Palau Güell was built, we propose a show that’s unique in the world, in which light, architecture and music come together once more.
 A very special way to discover this building, declared a World Heritage Site by UNESCO because of its exceptional universal value.

-Time: January-March: 6 pm first session and 8 pm second session.
-April: only one session at 8pm.
+Time: January-March: 6 pm first session.
+April: 8pm.
 Visits in English, French, Catalan and Spanish.